phiroict/training-kube-certification/readme.md

 ### Architectural decisions

 - The project is a mono repo to keep all components together for clarity.
-Note that this would better served as a poly repo splitting at least infra and code.
+Note that this would better served as a poly repo splitting at least infra and application code.
 - CI is concourse as this is a versatile tool for building but it can be replaced by any drop in solution.
 - ArgoCD is used to showcase the GitOps approach on kubernetes, but it could easily be done by any other CI/CD solution.
 - The target cluster is all in one, IRL you would have an infra cluster running CI/CD and provisioning other clusters from there.